• Podcasts

 How do you know what’s in your water?

-As I talked about in my article on opens in a new windowwater contamination, if you’re on a public water system here in the US, you should get a report every summer with details about your water quality, including mineral levels as well as any contaminants that have been found.
+As I have talked about regarding water contamination, if you’re on a public water system here in the US, you should get a report every summer with details about your water quality, including mineral levels as well as any contaminants that have been found.
 It’s often included with your water bill.
 If you’re a renter, you probably never see these reports.
-But you can look up your local opens in a new windowwater quality report on the Environmental Protection Agency’s website.
+But you can look up your local water quality report on the Environmental Protection Agency’s website.
 Checking your water quality report can give you an idea of how high in minerals your local water supply is.

 Most countries have agencies that provide similar information.
 If you’re not in the US, try doing an internet search using your country with the phrase “drinking water quality.”
 (Here are links for opens in a new windowCanada, the opens in a new windowEuropean Union, and opens in a new windowAustralia.)